-The Queen Elizabeth National Spinal Injuries Unit (QENSIU) is inside the Southern General Hospital, NHS Greater Glasgow and Clyde (GG&C).
+The Queen Elizabeth National Spinal Injuries Unit (QENSIU) is located inside the Queen Elizabeth University Hospital, NHS Greater Glasgow and Clyde (GG&C).

 What does the spinal injuries unit provide?